 Given that children are a vulnerable population who require parental/guardian consent to participate in research, numbers specific to children are much more limited.
 Given that many children are oftentimes unfamiliar with substance use and have limited accessibility, the numbers tend to be lower than for older populations ranging from adolescence upward.

-- Nearly 11 million of the 28 million Americans who are children of alcoholics are under the age of 18.
+- Nearly 11 million of the 28 million Americans who are children of alcoholics are under the age of 18

-- Children of parents with a diagnosable addiction are 8 times more likely to develop an addiction themselves.
+- Children of parents with a diagnosable addiction are 8 times more likely to develop an addiction themselves

-- Children who use drugs are more likely to have one or more parent/guardian who also uses.
+- Children who use drugs are more likely to have one or more parent/guardian who also uses

-- Children of parents struggling with addiction are more likely to experience physical and mental health problems.
+- Children of parents struggling with addiction are more likely to experience physical and mental health problems

-- When parents/guardians are more permissive with drug use and/or not actively involved in the child’s life, the child is at increased risk for addiction.
+- When parents/guardians are more permissive with drug use and/or not actively involved in the child’s life, the child is at increased risk for addiction

 Addiction Statistics in Teens

-- Approximately 4.2 million (16.7%) adolescents aged 12 to 17 were past year illicit drug users.
+- Approximately 4.2 million (16.7%) adolescents aged 12 to 17 were past-year illicit drug users

-- 3.1 million (12.5%) adolescents aged 12 to 17 (12.5 percent) were past year users of marijuana.
+- 3.1 million (12.5%) adolescents aged 12 to 17 (12.5 percent) were users of marijuana

-- 112,000 (0.4%) adolescents aged 12 to 17 in 2018 who were past year users of cocaine, and about 4,000 of those also used crack (0.1%).
+- 112,000 (0.4%) adolescents aged 12 to 17 in 2018 who were past-year users of cocaine, and about 4,000 of those also used crack (0.1%)

-- About 10,000 adolescents (<0.01%) aged 12 to 17 were past year heroin users.
+- About 10,000 adolescents (<0.01%) aged 12 to 17 were past-year heroin users

-- An estimated 43,000 (0.2%) of adolescents aged 12 to 17 used methamphetamine in the past year.
+- An estimated 43,000 (0.2%) of adolescents aged 12 to 17 used methamphetamine in the past year

-- An estimated 376,000 (1.5%) adolescents aged 12 to 17 were past year users of hallucinogens.
+- An estimated 376,000 (1.5%) adolescents aged 12 to 17 were past-year users of hallucinogens

-- An estimated 662,000 (2.7%) adolescents aged 12 to 17 were past year users of inhalants.
+- An estimated 662,000 (2.7%) adolescents aged 12 to 17 were past-year users of inhalants

-- Among adolescents aged 12 to 17, 699,000 (2.8%) misused opioids.
+- Among adolescents aged 12 to 17, 699,000 (2.8%) misused opioids

-- An estimated 2.2 million (9%) of adolescents aged 12 to 17 were current alcohol users.
+- An estimated 2.2 million (9%) of adolescents aged 12 to 17 were current alcohol users

-- An estimated 131,000 (0.5%) adolescents aged 12 to 17 were current heavy drinkers.
+- An estimated 131,000 (0.5%) adolescents aged 12 to 17 were current heavy drinkers

-- An estimated 401,000 (1.6%) adolescents aged 12 to 17 had a past year alcohol use disorder.
+- An estimated 401,000 (1.6%) adolescents aged 12 to 17 had a past-year alcohol use disorder

-- An estimated 681,000 (2.7%) adolescents aged 12 to 17 had a past year illicit drug use disorder.
+- An estimated 681,000 (2.7%) adolescents aged 12 to 17 had a past-year illicit drug use disorder

 It is also important to consider the intersection between mental health and substance use disorders.
-For example, an estimated 358,000 (1.5%) adolescents aged 12 to 17 had a diagnosable substance use disorder with major depressive episode (MDE) while 288,000 (1.2%) had a substance use disorder with MDE and severe impairment.4
+For example, an estimated 358,000 (1.5%) adolescents aged 12 to 17 had a diagnosable substance use disorder with major depressive episode (MDE), while 288,000 (1.2%) had a substance use disorder with MDE and severe impairment.4

 Addiction Statistics in Older Adults

-Addiction is also prevalent with older adults.
+Addiction is also prevalent among older adults.
 Although reasons for use that leads to addiction may have some similar roots to those experienced by younger individuals, there are unique considerations.
 For instance, older adults tend to face additional challenges such as imminent mortality, grieving and loss, retirement, lost mobility, financial concerns, physical health, et cetera.
 Accordingly, there are many older adults who may have experienced an addiction-free life but then became addicted at an older age.

 - More than 1 million adults aged 65 or older had a substance use disorder